 Enable and encourage informal and formal activities for those of all ages who live and work in the neighbourhood.

-Work in partnership with Lowestoft Town Council and take part in the Stakeholder Forum and the Assets Committee to which the Friends Group belongs and (whilst recognising that the ultimate responsibility for funding lies with the Council) identifying other funding sources to secure an adequate level of resources to meet local needs; ensure that all developments, activities and uses of the park are carried out in such a way as to encourage and promote environmental sensitivity.
+Work in partnership with LTC and take part in the Stakeholder Forum and the Assets Committee to which the Friends Group belongs and (whilst recognising that the ultimate responsibility for funding lies with the Council).
+Identifying other funding sources to secure an adequate level of resources to meet local needs; ensure that all developments, activities and uses of the park are carried out in such a way as to encourage and promote environmental sensitivity.

-Work with Council staff and contractors to care for the facility
+Work with council staff and contractors to care for the facility.

 Consult with local people and facility users to find out their views and wishes for the facility and involve them in any decisions that the Friends Group makes.

-Organise and encourage others to organise events, fun days and activities in the facility in concert with the Town Council and the Asset Committee.
+Organise and encourage others to organise events, fun days and activities in the facility in connection with LTC and the Asset Committee.

 Encourage and promote good environmental practice.